MilaDaricheva/html5-form-validation/README.md

-html5-form-validation
+jQuery html5 form validation plugin
 =====================

-jQuery html5 form validation plugin
+Provides validation for required fields and groups of fields.
+Provides validation for the following input types: number, url, email, tel.